nickloman/nickloman.github.com/_posts/2019-10-14-balti-and-bioinformatics-2019.md

 Balti and Bioinformatics returns .......

 University of Birmingham

-14th November 2019
+9am - 5pm, 14th November 2019

+Balti @ 6pm

 ## How to get here

 Location: Room WG12, Biosciences Building, University of Birmingham

-(From University Station, turn left, walk down hill, Biosciences is 3 minutes walk and on your left.
-Walk in and follow the signs, we are on the ground floor).
+(From University Station, turn left, walk down hill and follow signs for lapworth museum.
+We'll have signage from there.

 ## Current lineup